Thanks for visiting our website. We want to give you some free advice to achieve high building standards for your home.

 You´ll see the traces of this pollution clearly around your extract vents and inside of the extract ducts in a certain while.
 The solution to prevent this situation is already available - you just need to get in contact with us.

-battens under the slates.
-The actual detail will definitely cause a cold spot on the inner leaf which will end in dampness and mould.
+The actual detail will definitely cause a cold spot on the inner leaf which will probably end in thermal bridging and mould.

-Do not watch out for grants - select real professionals for external insulation instead.
-An external wall insulation system is the perfect insulation for new and existing buildings but the performance depends to the experience of the installers.
-Attention is needed to details and never ever put on the render and finishing coat in the winter!
+Do not watch out for grants - select real professionals with proven reputation instead.
+An external wall insulation system is the perfect insulation for new and existing buildings but the performance depends to details and the experience of the installer.
+Attention is needed to prevent thermal bridging and never ever put on the finishing coat in the winter!

-Please consider the following facts before installing an insulated slabs on a perimeter wall:
+Please consider the following facts before installing an insulated plasterboard to the exterior wall of your building: